Report: 3-star athlete Jordan Huff decommits from Michigan State

 "It was hard — very hard," Huff told Rivals.com.
 "It was not easy, but I called coach Mark Dantonio and let him know I was decommitting Thursday.
 To let him know of my decision was very tough.
 It was not an easy call to make."

-Huff is a 6-foot-2, 185-pound cornerback/receiver who is ranked No. 53 overall in Georgia, and No. 42 nationally in the "athlete" classification."
+Huff is a 6-foot-2, 185-pound cornerback/receiver who is ranked No. 53 overall in Georgia, and No. 42 nationally in the "athlete" classification.
 He committed to the Spartans on Christmas.

 Huff told Rivals.com that he is "not going to wait too long" to commit to another school.
 He recently visited Tennessee and Louisville, and also holds an offer from nearby Georgia Tech, according to Rivals.com.